ArhumJain/AStar-Pathfinder-Visualizer/README.md

 -> Hit "c" to clear the grid

 (Might add more features like timer and find shortest path between multiple sets of points...)

+*Fixed a bug where when drawing obstacles, if you tried drawing an obstacle of the edge of the screen, it would error out*